Robust Bayesianism and Likelihoodism: The Stopping Rule Principle

 Thus, the likelihood function of $\vec{x}$ is the \emph{exactly the same} (not just proportional!) in both experiments, and so observing $\vec{x}$ in $\mathbb{E}$ is posterior equivalent to observing $\vec{x}$ in $\mathbb{F}$, as claimed.
-Notice that a likelihoodist who rejects a fully Bayesian viewpoint could also argue that the choice between such stopping rules is irrelevant because, by the likelihood principle, outcomes obtained in experiments that differ only by such stopping rules are evidentially equivalent.\\
+Notice that a likelihoodist who rejects a fully Bayesian viewpoint could also argue that, in this special case, the choice between such non-informative stopping rules is irrelevant because, by the likelihood principle, outcomes obtained in experiments that differ only by such stopping rules are evidentially equivalent.\\

 \textbf{Example 3:} Suppose you are interested whether the fraction $\theta$ of people who survive three months of a new cancer treatment exceeds the survival rate of the conventional treatment, which is known to be $94\%$.
 Two experimental designs are considered: $\mathbb{E}$, which consists in treating 100 patients, and $\mathbb{F}$, which consists in treating patients until two deaths are recorded.
 In both experiments, it is possible to treat 100 patients and record precisely two deaths, the second of which is the 100th patient.
 Let $\vec{x}$ be a binary sequence of length 100 representing such a data set, and note that $P_{\theta}^{\mathbb{E}}(\vec{x}) = P_{\theta}^{\mathbb{F}}(\vec{x}) = \theta^2 \cdot (1-\theta)^{98}$ no matter the survival rate $\theta$.
 Here, the stopping rules of the respective experiments are given by: